 What is the point of downloading torrents anonymously in the first place?

 There are many compelling reasons you should learn how to torrent anonymously today.
 Otherwise, you may be forced to contend with the following consequences.

-Downloading torrents may result in grave repercussions depending on where you are located in the world.
+Downloading torrents may result in grave repercussions depending on your location.